-Bordeaux, 67, receives $1,187 from Social Security each month and was earning about $600 every two weeks as a crossing guard, but she lost that income when the schools closed due to the pandemic.
+Bordeaux, 67, receives $1,187 from Social Security each month and was earning less than $600 every month as a crossing guard, but she lost that income when the schools closed due to the pandemic.

 She’s started working as a crossing guard again, about three hours per day several times a week, but she’s not sure how much longer she can do it.
 She fell recently and fears it could happen again.
 And the work sometimes hurts her left shoulder, where she has “bone-on-bone” osteoarthritis.

 “I can make it as long as I can keep working,” she said.
 “It’s scary as you get older and things like this happen.”